 Associates and Bruce L. Scheiner, Attorneys for the Injured, know that in recent years, even as overall traffic fatality rates of fallen, motorcycle deaths continue to climb.
 Our Fort Myers wrongful death attorneys have been working with the Southwest Florida riding community since 1971 and has represented hundreds of motorcyclists and their families in personal injury and wrongful death litigation.

 The sheer physics of a motorcycle crash mean riders are more prone to suffer serious injuries and death than those in enclosed cars or trucks.
 Often, motorcycle deaths are directly attributed to the carelessness of other vehicle operators.
 In some instances, motorcycle passengers suffer death as a result of an operator who was reckless or intoxicated.

 In these cases, there may be ample grounds for a Cape Coral motorcycle wrongful death lawsuit.
 Our attorneys have been staunch supporters of the motorcycle community in Southwest Florida for more than four decades.Motorcycle Fatality Statistics

-In 2012, the Fatality Analysis Reporting System indicated 33,560 people died in motor vehicle accidents.
+In a recent year, the Fatality Analysis Reporting System indicated 33,560 people died in motor vehicle accidents.
 Of those, 4,670 – or nearly 14 percent – were motorcyclists.
 This is greatly disproportionate to the percentage of motorcyclists on the road.

 Still, we are continuing to see the number of riders increase.
-The Florida Highway Patrol noted recently that “motorcycle endorsements continued to increase” in 2013, which played a role in the increasing number of motorcycle injuries and deaths.
+The Florida Highway Patrol noted recently that “motorcycle endorsements continued to increase," which played a role in the increasing number of motorcycle injuries and deaths.